Reverse Osmosis Systems

 Microorganisms

-- E. Coli 99.9%
+- E. Coli99.9%

 Dissolved Solids

-- Total TDS 98%
+- Total TDS98%

 RO System Components Breakdown

-Understanding every part of your system
+Understanding every part of your system — lifespan, replacement cost, and when to act.

-| Component | Function | Lifespan | Replacement Cost | When to Replace |
+| Component | Function | Lifespan | Cost | When to Replace |

 |---|---|---|---|---|

-| Pre-Sediment Filter | Removes large particles (5-20 microns) to protect membrane | 6-12 months | $8-15 | When water flow slows or visible sediment |
+Removes large particles (5–20 microns) to protect the RO membrane from clogging | 6–12 months | $8–15 | When water flow slows or visible sediment appears |

-| Carbon Block | Removes chlorine, chemicals, taste and odor | 6-12 months | $15-25 | Annually or when chlorine taste returns |
+Removes chlorine, chemicals, taste and odor before water reaches the membrane | 6–12 months | $15–25 | Annually or when chlorine taste returns to water |

-| RO Membrane Critical | Core filtration: removes 95-99% of contaminants | 2-3 years | $60-100 | Every 2-3 years or if TDS rises above 10% |
+Core filtration — 0.0001 micron membrane blocks 95–99% of all dissolved contaminants | 2–3 years | $60–100 | Every 2–3 years or if TDS rises more than 10% above baseline |

-| Post-Carbon Filter | Final polishing for taste, removes storage odors | 12 months | $12-20 | Annually or if taste changes |
+Final polishing for perfect taste — removes storage odors before water reaches faucet | 12 months | $12–20 | Annually or if any taste change is noticed |

-| Storage Tank | Holds 2-4 gallons of purified water under pressure | 5-10 years | $50-80 | When pressure bladder fails or leaks |
+Holds 2–4 gallons of purified water under pressure for instant on-demand availability | 5–10 years | $50–80 | When pressure bladder fails or tank begins leaking |

-| Faucet | Dedicated tap for dispensing purified water | 10+ years | $25-60 | When leaking or cosmetic upgrade desired |
+Separate tap installed at the sink for dispensing purified RO water only | 10+ years | $25–60 | When leaking develops or cosmetic upgrade desired |

-| Check Valve | Prevents water backflow to protect membrane | 3-5 years | $8-15 | If water flows back or system cycles oddly |
+Prevents water backflow into the system to protect the membrane from damage | 3–5 years | $8–15 | If water flows backward or system cycles irregularly |

-| Flow Restrictor | Controls drain flow for optimal filtration efficiency | 5+ years | $5-12 | Rarely needs replacement unless clogged |
+Controls drain flow rate for optimal filtration efficiency and membrane performance | 5+ years | $5–12 | Rarely needs replacement — only if clogged or system efficiency drops |

-| Auto Shut-Off Valve | Stops water flow when tank is full (prevents waste) | 5-7 years | $15-30 | When tank overfills or constant draining |
+Automatically stops water flow when tank is full — prevents waste and overproduction | 5–7 years | $15–30 | When tank overfills or system drains continuously |

 Common RO Problems & Solutions